 HOW TO MAKE SNOW TAFFY

 Maple snow taffy is so fun!
 (Maple syrup in recipes for a maple taffy candy?
 Yes, please!)
-And, if you’re looking for snow activities for kids, you’ll love this when snowflakes fall!
+And, if you’re looking for snow activities for kids or winter kids activities, you’ll love this when snowflakes fall!
 (Fun snowy day activities for preschool and up — even fun for snow day activities for adults!)

 How to Make Maple Syrup Snow Candy

-(Get the full how to make maple taffy on snow directions, including what temperature do you cook maple taffy at, below.
+(Get the full how to make maple taffy on snow directions, including what temperature do you cook maple taffy at below.
 Keep scrolling to print out the how to make taffy recipe card and also all about what is taffy on the snow and also how to make maple syrup taffy no snow!)

 What is snow taffy?